 Ha, ha.
 I am funny.

-Given the impossibility of turning off limerence, the next best thing is to develop strategies for hastening its natural demise.
-Here are four of the best.
+Given the impossibility of turning off limerence, the next best thing is to develop tactics for hastening its natural demise.
+So, what are the best options?

 1) No contact